Sonic Free Riders: Gameplay

 Sonic Free Riders is a hoverboard racing game featuring characters from the Sonic the Hedgehog franchise.
-The game is controlled by using the player's body to navigate their chosen character through the course.
+The game is controlled (and can only be controlled) via the kinect by using the player's body to navigate their chosen character through the course.
 Actions include bending their body to steer, performing kicking motions to increase speed, and jumping to perform tricks which earn more boost.
 The player alternatively has the ability to ride bikes, controlled by steering motions.
 By collecting enough rings, players can increase their level during each race, which enhances their attributes.
 There are several power-ups and weapons which each require specific motion actions to activate, such as a missile which is thrown like a football or a boost that is activated by shaking a soda can.
-As before, characters are divided into Speed, Flight, and Power classes, each of which can access specific shortcuts.
+As before in previous games, characters are divided into Speed, Flight, and Power classes, each of which can access specific shortcuts.
 Players can equip special attributes to their Gear, such as improved cornering or the ability to break through barriers, which can be changed by switching the riding stance.
 Players can also perform special moves if they are falling behind in races.

 The game's main single-player campaign is the Grand Prix mode, where players select from one of four teams of characters to play through the story.
+Unlike past Sonic Riders titles, Free Riders takes a more arcade-style approach to storytelling, omitting full CGI and in-game cutscenes in favor of static character images and short dialogue exchanges between races.
 Along with Time Attack and Free Race modes, Sonic Free Riders also features a few multiplayer modes that can be played cooperatively.
 Tag Mode allows two players to race together, requiring synchronized coordination to perform combined tricks, while Relay mode, playable with up to 4 players, requires teammates to swap places after each lap.
-The local multiplayer supports up to two active players, while online player multiplayer features one active player per console for up to 8 players.
+The local multiplayer supports up to two active players, while online player multiplayer features one active player per console for up to eight players.
 The game also supports voice recognition, allowing players to navigate menus using their voices.

 Plot

-The story occurs after the events of Sonic Riders: Zero Gravity.
-Unlike past Sonic Riders titles, Free Riders takes a more arcade-style approach to storytelling, omitting full CGI and in-game cutscenes in favor of static character images and short dialogue exchanges between races.

 Doctor Eggman, disguising himself as "King Doc of Toreggmania", announces another World Grand Prix and promises vast riches to the winners.
-Though everyone sees through the disguise, four teams enter the competition, each seeking to prove themselves the best or win the prize.
-However, Eggman reveals himself and his true motive at the award ceremony: to gather data from all the racers to program into the ultimate Extreme Gear.
+Though everyone sees through the disguise, four teams — Team Heroes, Team Babylon, Team Rose, and Team Dark — enter the competition, each seeking to prove themselves the best or win the prize.

+At the award ceremony, Eggman reveals himself and his true motive: to gather data from all the racers to program into the ultimate Extreme Gear.
 The other racers defeat Eggman, but his E-10000B robot reveals itself to be a disguised Metal Sonic, who deceived Eggman and stole the data for himself.
 Metal Sonic challenges Sonic to a final race, but loses and is forced to flee.
 Though many competitors are disappointed that the promised treasure was fake, they are happy to have enjoyed their time racing.